 Sun Protective Clothing

-Aside from avoiding the sun particularly from 10 AM to 2 PM when the sun’s rays are the strongest, the safest sun protection is UV protective clothing.
+Aside from avoiding the sun particularly from 10 AM to 2 PM when the sun’s rays are the strongest, the safest sun protection is wearing UV protective clothing.
 There are many companies that sell UV protective clothing.
 The degree of protection is measured in UPF rather than SPF units.
 Like sunscreens a UPF 30-50 is optimal.
 Umbrellas for the beach or at the pool are also helpful.

 Sunscreens work by absorbing or reflecting the sun’s rays to protect you from damage.
 The SPF reflects the degree of protection against UVB rays (the burning rays).
 There is no accurate measure of UVA protection, but any sunscreen with broad spectrum coverage indicates it blocks against UVA.
 Sunscreen must be applied every 2 hours and more frequently if you are sweating or in water.
 An SPF 30 to 50 sunscreen is optimal.
 Higher SPFs do not add a significant degree of protection and tend to be much more expensive.